CRMTH/RITHM/streamer/README.md

 ### Running the streamer:
 The streamer can be run within a graphical interface for testing, if desired.
 Generally, the streamer should be run from a command line interface.
 Navigate to the streamer directory and use a command something like "python3 streamer.py" if you are using Python 3.
+When activated, the process will create a "KillSwitch.txt" file in the streamer directory (see below).

 ### Stopping the streamer: